libsdl-org/SDL/docs/README-migration.md

 SDL_WindowFlags is used instead of Uint32 for API functions that refer to window flags, and has been extended to 64 bits.

 SDL_GetWindowOpacity() directly returns the opacity instead of using an out parameter.

+SDL_GetWindowICCProfile() returns a const pointer to temporary memory, which does not need to be freed.
+You can use SDL_ClaimTemporaryMemory() to convert it to a non-const pointer that should be freed when you're done with it.

 The following functions have been renamed:
 * SDL_GL_DeleteContext() => SDL_GL_DestroyContext()